Opinion dynamics and wisdom under out-group discrimination: Introduction

-As mentioned, this surge of interest in theoretical models studying opinion dynamics in networked communication interactions has been accompanied by (time-delayed) experimental investigations \parencite{Corazzini2012,Chandra2012,Battiston:2014} supporting the bounded rationality assumptions underlying the DeGroot heuristic.

-Social learning is also discussed in various other strands of literature, beyond the na\"ive DeGroot learning model, such as in herding models (cf.\ \cite{Banerjee1992,Gale2003,Banerjee2004}), where agents usually converge to holding the same belief as to an optimal action.
-This conclusion generally applies to the observational learning setting \parencite[cf.][]{Rosenberg2009,Acemoglu2008}, where agents are observing choices and/or payoffs of other agents over time and are updating accordingly.
-See also the references and the discussion in \textcite{Golub2010}.
-A general overview over social learning, whether Bayesian or non-Bayesian, whether based on communication or observation, is given in \textcite{Acemoglu2011}.

-We finally note that there is a very large literature on opinion dynamics that roots in fields other than economics, such as physics, computer science, complexity science, and areas of social simulation, whose discussion is beyond the scope of this paper (e.g., \cite{Hegselmann2005,Lorenz2006,Hegselmann2006,Lorenz2007,Galam2008,Douven2010,Javarone2014} and many others).

 This work is structured as follows.
-Section \ref{sec:model} presents the model.
-Section \ref{sec:preliminaries} introduces further useful definitions and notations.
-Sections \ref{sec:discrete}, \ref{sec:distrust}, and \ref{sec:wisdom} present the main results.
-In Section \ref{sec:conclusions}, we conclude.
+Section \ref{sec:model} presents the model and gives two introductory examples.
+Sections \ref{sec:discrete} and \ref{sec:distrust} present our main results, on persistent disagreement (Theorem \ref{cor:w-}) and bi- and multi-polarization (Proposition \ref{prop:multipolarization}).
+For a special case of our model, we derive necessary and sufficient conditions for long-run polarization (Theorem \ref{theorem:main}) as well as opinion leadership (Theorem \ref{theorem:social_influence}) as further main results.
+In Section \ref{sec:conclusions}, we summarize and conclude with a discussion on wisdom.
 To make this work more or less self-contained, we provide concepts, e.g., from graph and matrix theory in the appendix, to which we also relegate all our proofs.